Aatlantise/aatlantise.github.io/_pages/about.md

 Before coming to Georgetown, I was NLP engineer at NCSOFT, where I worked on NLU and information extraction.

-Outside of classes and assitantships, I like to participate in intramural sports as both player and coach, and attend free food events around campus.
+Outside of classes and assitantships, I like to participate in intramural sports as both player and coach, attend free food events around campus, and catch Thursday afternoon flights to Toronto.

 You can reach me at [jm3743@georgetown.edu](mailto:jm3743@georgetown.edu).